-All senior managers, other than the Chairman, are subject to a performance appraisal and remuneration review at least annually.
-Such reviews are undertaken by the remuneration committee of the board in accordance with the company's performance-based remuneration policy, details of which are set out in the Remuneration Report on pages 6 to 11 of the company's 2023 annual report.
+All senior managers are subject to a performance appraisal and remuneration review at least annually.
+Such reviews are undertaken by the remuneration committee of the board in accordance with the company's performance-based remuneration policy, details of which are set out in the Remuneration Report on pages 8 to 13 of the company's 2024 annual report.

-A performance evaluation for all senior managers other than the Chairman took place during the reporting period.
+A performance evaluation for all senior managers place during the reporting period.
 The Chairman works closely with the board and senior executives and managers of the MPower Group.
 A performance evaluation for the Chairman was not appropriate given the nature of the role and the structure of the company.